godotengine/godot-docs/classes/class_gltfdocumentextension.rst

 Part of the export process.
 This method is run after :ref:`_get_saveable_image_formats<class_GLTFDocumentExtension_private_method__get_saveable_image_formats>` and before :ref:`_export_post<class_GLTFDocumentExtension_private_method__export_post>`.
 If this **GLTFDocumentExtension** is used for exporting images, this runs after :ref:`_serialize_texture_json<class_GLTFDocumentExtension_private_method__serialize_texture_json>`.

 This method can be used to modify the final JSON of each node.
-Data should be primarily stored in ``gltf_node`` prior to serializing the JSON, but the original Godot ``node`` is also provided if available.
-The node may be null if not available, such as when exporting glTF data not generated from a Godot scene.
+Data should be primarily stored in ``gltf_node`` prior to serializing the JSON, but the original Godot :ref:`Node<class_Node>` is also provided if available. ``node`` may be ``null`` if not available, such as when exporting glTF data not generated from a Godot scene.

 .. rst-class:: classref-item-separator